codemechanic/ax73-vx90-sysex-grammar/README.md

 1. Reception of MIDI continuous controller (CC) data
 2. Save and Load patch data as MIDI Sysex

-For more information on using the Tauntek firmware and assigning MIDI controller data, please refer to the [Tauntek Firmware Notes](./manual/AX73_VX90_MIDI_CC.md) included here, or the [PDF version](http://www.tauntek.com/ax73ccmap.pdf) available on the Tauntek website.
+For more information on using the Tauntek firmware and assigning MIDI controller data, please refer to the [Tauntek Firmware Notes](./manual/AX73_VX90_tauntek_notes.md) included here, or the [PDF version](http://www.tauntek.com/ax73ccmap.pdf) available on the Tauntek website.

 ## Useage

 The files found in this repository are intended to be used in conjunction with the [Tauntek AX73 firmware](http://www.tauntek.com/AX73.htm).
-Analyzing AX73 Sysex is possible without the firmware, however loading the AX73 Sysex over MIDI requires that you have the Tauntek firmware installed.
+Analyzing AX73 Sysex is possible without the firmware, however controlling the AX73 and VX90 with Midi CCs and/or loading or saving the AX73 Sysex over MIDI requires that you have the Tauntek firmware installed.

 1. Download the [akai_ax73_vx90_sysex.grammar](./grammar/ax73_vx90_sysex.grammar?raw=true) and open the grammar with Synalize It! or Hexinator.
 2. Open an Akai AX73 or VX90 MIDI Sysex file.
 If you don't have one available you can download the [AX73 Sysex files](./sysex/factory/FactoryPatch_Wavetable.syx?raw=true) that are provided as a part of this repository.